 You'll be introduced to the University and the technical workshops and facilities available to you.
-The first stage includes a range of lectures and seminars and practical workshops where you’ll start to explore the relationship between theory and creative practice.
+The first stage includes a range of lectures and seminars and practical workshops.

 This unit introduces you to a range of research methods and tools appropriate to an advanced level of study in creative disciplines.
 It also outlines key issues and debates in contemporary visual and material culture.